xueyiju/chocopy-wasm-compiler-B/designs/forLoopIteratorsDesign.md

 |    start    |     stop    |     step    |   hasnext  |   currvalue   |
 | ----------- | ----------- | ----------- | ----------- | ----------------- |

-## Next week's to-dos and limitations of this implementation

-* range.wat doesn't use alloc, store and load, we will import libmemory in the next implementation
-* break and continue are currently not working for nested loops, will look into this in the next implementation